elshad-karimov/pythonfornonprogrammers/README.md

-# PythonBootcamp
+# Python For Non Programmers
-Python Bootcamp repository for my Students
+Python For Non Programmers repository for my Students